zhenchen-jay/ShearDeformation/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `example_bin` binary.
+This should find and build the dependencies and create a `ShearDeformation__bin` binary.

 ## Run

 From within the `build` directory just issue:

-    ./example_bin
+    ./ShearDeformation_bin

 A glfw app should launch displaying a 3D cube.